City of Adelaide (1864): R.N.V.R. Club (Scotland) – 1948–90

 After the war the ship was scheduled for breaking up, but through the work of Commodore James Graham, Duke of Montrose, Vice-Admiral Cedric S. Holland and Admiral Sir Charles Morgan, she was presented by the Admiralty to the R.N.V.R.
 Club (Scotland), an organisation founded by Lieutenant commander J. Alastair Montgomerie in the autumn of 1947.
 The towing of HMS Carrick upriver from Greenock to Harland & Wolff's shipyard at Scotstoun on 26 April 1948, was known as 'Operation Ararat'.
-A grant of 5,000 pounds was received from the King George's Fund for Sailors and 500 pounds was donated from the City of Glasgow War Fund.
+A grant of £5,000 was received from the King George's Fund for Sailors and £500 was donated from the City of Glasgow War Fund.

 After fitting out, Carrick was towed further up-river to a berth at Custom House Quay, just above Jamaica Bridge.
 A plaque on board commemorates the opening ceremony of the club, which was carried out by Admiral of the Fleet Andrew Cunningham, 1st Viscount Cunningham of Hyndhope.
 The ship stayed there until January 1954 when the Clyde Navigation Trust decided to move her to the opposite side of the river at Carlton Place.

 By the mid-1980s the Club realised that it could not afford to maintain its floating clubrooms.
 It commenced seeking ways of securing the ship's future and passing on ownership, and contacted various bodies with potential interest including the then recently established Scottish Maritime Museum.